Gastroesophageal Reflux in Infants

 Irritability, a common symptom of GERD, has many causes, including serious infections and neurologic disorders, which should be ruled out before concluding that the irritability is caused by GERD.

-If the diagnosis remains unclear or there is still a question of whether reflux is actually the cause of symptoms such as coughing or wheezing, a pediatric gastroenterologist may do tests using esophageal pH or impedance probes (see Ambulatory pH Monitoring Ambulatory pH Monitoring Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing is currently the most common test for quantifying gastroesophageal reflux (see the American College... read more ).
+Infants who do not respond to a therapeutic trial or who present with signs of complications of GERD (eg, iron deficiency anemia) may require further evaluation.
+If the diagnosis remains unclear or there is still a question of whether reflux is actually the cause of symptoms such as coughing or wheezing, a pediatric gastroenterologist may perform tests using esophageal pH or impedance probes.
 Caregivers record the occurrence of symptoms (manually or by using an event marker on the probe); the symptoms are then correlated with reflux events detected by the probe.
-A pH probe can also assess the effectiveness of acid-suppression therapy.
-An impedance probe has the ability to detect nonacid reflux as well as acid reflux and is needed because some patients may be still affected by reflux even when the acid is properly buffered by medication and the refluxate is not acidic.
+A pH probe can also be used to assess the effectiveness of acid-suppression therapy.
+An impedance probe has the ability to detect nonacid reflux as well as acid reflux and is needed because some patients may be still affected by reflux even when the acid is buffered by medication and the refluxate is not acidic.

 Treatment of Reflux in Infants

-For infants with gastroesophageal reflux, the only necessary treatment is to reassure caregivers that the symptoms are normal and will be outgrown.
+For infants with physiologic gastroesophageal reflux, the only necessary treatment is to reassure caregivers that the symptoms are normal and will be outgrown.

 Infants with GERD do require treatment, typically beginning with conservative measures.